Winter in Sokcho (film): Release

 The film premiered in the Platform Prize program at the 2024 Toronto International Film Festival.
 It was subsequently screened in the New Directors program at the 72nd San Sebastián International Film Festival.

-The film will compete at the 8th Malaysia International Film Festival in competition section in July 2025.

 Reception and awards

+The film competed at the 8th Malaysia International Film Festival in competition section in July 2025, where Park Mi-Hyeon was awarded Best Supporting Actress.

 Koya Kamura won Best Director award at Bergamo Film Meeting 2025.

 At the 2025 Galway Film Fleadh, the film won the World Cinema competition.